 Thought of doing something with these insightful conversations?

 To reach out to world and impact lives, I needed a platform where I can share all those conversations.
 I kept working on it and developed a prototype.I drew conversations into interview format.

 I was clear what I wanted to build.

-But when I saw it going close to yourstory concept-wise; I asked myself, is it really needed?
-Yourstory is already doing it.
-That too in brilliant ways.
-Secondly, they are such a big name .
-How can I even think of starting something similar?
+But when I saw it becoming heavy concept-wise, I asked myself, how will I sustain it?
 Moreover, I am already in a full time job and that too in Public Sector.
 How do I design this project to fit it into my current job?
 How do I make it something that serves its purpose and still remain within my limits?

 I kept thinking about it and following two independent yet interdependent events overlapped my thought process:

 (i) It was a typical week day morning.
 I was about to sit for breakfast.

 For most of us, this part of the morning; getting ready and leaving for office has default settings.

 Same sounds, same background, same events, in same order.

 Played podcast, went to kitchen, sat to eat breakfast.